-The first impression, neither Alhang or Alwhat are cliff-like in form.
+On first impression, neither Alhang or Alwhat are appear cliff-like in form.
 The drop over the boundary is much steeper and it is on the lower slopes of Alhang where Allwhillan is found, yet still little evidence of cliff-like features, other than being steep.

 However the description of both hills in the Ordnance Survey Name Books of Kirkcudbrightshire refers to their surfaces as comprising ‘rocky pastures‘, no doubt the source of the stones that were used to mark out the county boundary.
-This is in keeping with the ‘Dwelly Dictionary’ entries for ail and al as ail– ‘rock, stone’; al– ‘rock, stone, solid, rigid or immovable’.
+This is in keeping with the ‘Dwelly Dictionary’ entries ail-, al– ‘rock, stone’.

 N.B.
 Maxwell, in his later work “The Place-names of Galloway”, drops the reference to cliffs and simply refers to both Alhang and Allwhat as hills .